 Whole structure XML and XML based languages built on tags.

 XML - declaration is not a tag.
-It used for transmission meta-data of document.
+It is used for the transmission of the meta-data of a document.

 <?xml version="1.0" encoding="UTF-8"?>